ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 The first version of this language was designed by Facebook in 2012 and released publicly in 2015.
 Many specifications were published, up to the last one dating from [October 2021](https://spec.graphql.org/), which includes all of its features.
 [Multiple implementations](https://graphql.org/code/) of this specification are available in several languages, both on the client and server sides.

-Today, GraphQL is mentioned more and more frequently as THE alternative solution to REST.
+Today, GraphQL is mentioned more and more frequently as **_the_** alternative solution to REST.
 But is this really the ideal solution?
 What are the main characteristics of the language?
 In this article, I am going to introduce its core features through Apollo, one of the libraries implementing GraphQL.
-But first let us take a closer look at the difference between the way REST and GraphQL works.
+But first, let us take a closer look at the difference between the way REST and GraphQL works.

 # Compared to REST